birdears/birdears/README.md

 Birdears uses functional ear training method for ear training.
 It helps you to recognize melodic and harmonic intervals.
 It uses python 3 and [sox](http://sox.sourceforge.net/).

-More documentation is at [birdrears Read The Docs](https://birdears.readthedocs.io)
+More documentation is at [birdears Read The Docs](https://birdears.readthedocs.io)

 ## Installing